bruhmastir/library/docs/aerodrome/muscat/gmc.md

 Traffic going to the south side of the aerodrome (south of runway 08R/26L) will taxi via N H E1, D1.

+### 3.4.2 Runway 08L Arrival Taxi Procedures

+### 3.4.3 Runway 08R Arrival Taxi Procedures

+### 3.4.4 Runway 26L Arrival Taxi Procedures

+### 3.4.5 Runway 26R Arrival Taxi Procedures

-### 3.4.2 Stand allocation procedure
+### 3.4.6 Stand allocation procedure
 Aircraft shall be assigned stands automatically using the Ground Radar Plugin (GRplugin) system wherever possible.
 Muscat does not feature operator depended stands.
 So all passenger operators will get a random stand at the terminal assigned.

 For cargo operators, there is a dedicated cargo apron on the east side of the airport at taxiway H. The south side of the airport is used by GA, VIP and military aircraft but not by commercial passenger airlines.

-### 3.4.3 Stand restrictions
+### 3.4.7 Stand restrictions
 TBD

 ## 3.5 Low visibility operations (LVO)
-As there are no active runway crossings necessary, there are no specific operational requirements during low visibility conditions.
-If the RVR falls below 550m, take-offs are not allowed.
+As no active runway crossings are required during taxi, there are no specific additional operational procedures in place for low visibility conditions.

+However, when Runway Visual Range (RVR) falls below 550 meters, departures are not permitted.

 ## 3.6 Designated areas of responsibility
 Muscat has recently introduced a second ground position, meaning ground can be split into two positions if necessary: Ground North (GMC North) and South (GMC South).